Getting Started with MDB Framework

 • Loads any mods from MDB/Mods/

-3. Check the logs:
+2. Check the logs:

-• MDB/Logs/MDB.log - Framework initialization and errors
+• MDB/Logs/MDB.log — Framework initialization (bridge, CLR hosting, shutdown)

 Subsequent Launches